DavBfr/dart_pdf/pdf/README.md

 for full flutter print and share operation.

 The coordinate system is using the internal Pdf unit:

 * 1.0 is defined as 1 / 72.0 inch
- * you can use the constants for centimeters, milimeters and inch defined in PdfPageFormat
+* you can use the constants for centimeters, millimeters and inch defined in PdfPageFormat

 Example:

 ```dart
 final pdf = Document();